mulatinho/sre/README.md

 # SRE Challenges

-Welcome to the **SRE Challenges** repository—a curated collection of hands-on labs, configurations, and documentation designed to explore and demonstrate various Site Reliability Engineering (SRE) practices.
+Welcome to the **SRE** repository—a curated collection of hands-on labs, configurations, and documentation designed to explore and demonstrate various Site Reliability Engineering (SRE) practices.
 This project serves as a practical resource for learning and applying SRE principles in real-world scenarios.

 ## Repository Structure